-A delicious hearty Italian Sausage and Vegetable Soup guaranteed to soothe your soul and fill your belly with warmth this fall; combining homemade Italian Sausage meatballs, a rich tomato and vegetable soup base with fresh Italian-style vegetables, Italian herbs, and topped with Romano cheese.
+A delicious hearty Italian Sausage and Vegetable Soup guaranteed to soothe your soul and fill your belly with warmth this fall; combining homemade Italian Sausage meatballs, a rich tomato, and vegetable soup base fresh Italian-style vegetables, Italian herbs, and topped with Romano cheese.

 There’s something about October, even in Florida, that makes me want my favorite childhood soups.
 I’m not sure if it’s all the family memories connected, a force of habit, or if I’m just a soup monster.
 I love my soups in the fall; that’s for sure.

 I’m not exactly sure how this Italian Sausage and Vegetable Soup recipe came in to play with my grandmother; however, I am certainly glad it came about.
 When you love Josie’s soup, you don’t question where she got the idea; you eat and enjoy it with a crusty slice of Italian bread and lots of Romano cheese and freshly torn basil.

 Italian recipes rarely are a recipe written in stone, I have found over the years; depending on where your family is from, and the ingredients they have had access to will depend on the ingredient list they will use.
 Chances are if your family is from Northern Italy, you really won’t be eating comparable recipes with Southern Italy or Sicily.

 Here is our family’s version of Italian Sausage and Vegetable Soup